 A quick tip on how to be more natural on video.

-One of the questions I keep getting because of this new offer, Amplified Now, was “How do I get better at video?”
+One of the questions I keep getting is “How do I get better at video?”
 How to be more natural and more engaging, and less intimidating.

 And, actually, the answer is easier than it might seem.
 The one thing that is true for absolutely every piece of marketing is to have someone in mind when you’re speaking to them.